With the ultimate sun, sand, and sea combination, Mexico is a destination perfect for family vacations.

 Situated on the southwestern edge of the island, this beach park is the largest of its kind in Cozumel.
 Play on the white sand beach, swim in the warm Caribbean waters, indulge in Mexican cuisine, or treat yourself to the onsite spa.

 There’s no shortage of exciting activities at Playa Mia, one of the best water parks in the Caribbean.
 You can also try glass-bottom kayaking, snorkeling over two reefs, and jet skiing.
 With so much to do, your family is sure to make long-lasting memories with a fun day here.

 Head to Cabo San Lucas’ most popular beach at “Land’s End” where your family can bask in the Pacific coast sunshine and connect with nature.
 Despite the name, this isn’t a beach favored only by couples; it’s also one of the best beaches in Mexico for families.

 Beautiful rock formations are the highlight of this remote stretch of sand, accessed by water taxi, boat tour, or kayak.

 Marvel at El Arco, Cabo’s iconic arch-shaped rock formation, and spend time lounging on the sand and swimming in the safe section of the water, where the waves aren’t as rough.

 This is a great spot to view the resident sea lion colony as well, surrounded by the wild Baja Peninsula landscape.

-Pack your snorkel gear and swim around Neptune’s Finger and Pelican Rock where you’ll have the opportunity to view tropical fish like parrotfish and angelfish, as well as other marine life such as eels and colorful coral reefs.
+Pack your snorkel gear and swim around Neptune’s Finger and Pelican Rock, home to some of the best snorkeling in Mexico.
+Here, you’ll have the opportunity to view tropical fish like parrotfish and angelfish, as well as other marine life such as eels and colorful coral reefs.

 Playa Paraíso, Tulum